ppy/osu-wiki/news/2025/2025-03-24-community-contributors-elite-nominators-2024.md

 [gzdongsheng](https://osu.ppy.sh/users/8660315) has proven himself not just once or twice, but three times — a remarkable achievement that highlights his worthiness for this year's Elite title once again.

 With an outstanding number of 73 unique nominations, accompanied by numerous complex and challenging charts, it is evident that gzdongsheng has conducted an in-depth analysis on each of his nominations.
 He has demonstrated a deep understanding of the nuances involved and has been able to suggest improvements to ensure the highest level of quality on many of the maps they've been involved in.
-He embodies a remarkable enthusiasm for the community, continually dedicating themselves to a wide array of impactful initiatives.
+He embodies a remarkable enthusiasm for the community, continually dedicating himself to a wide array of impactful initiatives.

 gzdongsheng has done an outstanding job this year, continuing their excellent work from the previous two years.
-Their remarkable achievements stand as a shining example for others to admire and aspire to, making them deserving of this year's Elite title.
+Their remarkable achievements stand as a shining example for others to admire and aspire towards, making them deserving of this year's Elite title.

 [![](/wiki/shared/news/2025-03-24-community-contributors-elite-nominators-2024/maxus.jpg)](https://osu.ppy.sh/users/4335785)

 On top of being active in many projects across the mania community, [Maxus](https://osu.ppy.sh/users/4335785) has proven himself to be one of the top nominators for yet another year.

-With an astonishing 138 nominations in a year, "Variety" is one of the keywords that best summarise his amazing work during 2024.
-Not only across different keymodes and playstyles, but also among different mappers and communities, we can see his name in nearly all types of maps imaginable.
+With an astonishing 138 nominations in a year, "variety" is one of the keywords that best summarise his amazing work during 2024.
+Not only across different key modes and play styles, but also among different mappers and communities, we can see his name in nearly all types of maps imaginable.
 Of course, quality checks were never missed, as evidenced by only having 2 notable resets in a year.
 Aside from nominations, it's also worth mentioning his contributions to many different projects in the osu!mania scene, which has had a positive impact on the whole community.
 Balancing work between community projects and beatmap nominations has never been an easy task after all.

 We have seen a lot of great work from Maxus in 2024, and it's more than enough for him to win the Elite Nominator title once again!

 [![](/wiki/shared/news/2025-03-24-community-contributors-elite-nominators-2024/monoseul.jpg)](https://osu.ppy.sh/users/16010604)

-[Monoseul](https://osu.ppy.sh/users/16010604) has consistently excelled as a Beatmap Nominator for 2 years in a row, earning his well-deserved Elite Nominator II title!
+[Monoseul](https://osu.ppy.sh/users/16010604) has consistently excelled as a Beatmap Nominator for 2 years in a row, earning him his well-deserved Elite Nominator II title!

-This year, he made an impressive 105 nominations while delivering the top-quality modding we have come to expect from them.
+This year, he made an impressive 105 nominations while delivering the top-quality modding we have come to expect from him.
 He has also played a crucial role in the high-level 4K scene, whether it's through his own nominations or through quality assurance.
 This feat demands advanced expertise and a great deal of patience — qualities Monoseul clearly excelled at.

-He also hasn't failed to promote variety with his nominations, spanning many different mappers, genres, keymodes, and mapping styles.
+He also hasn't failed to promote variety with his nominations, spanning many different mappers, genres, key modes, and mapping styles.
 With two consecutive years of outstanding contributions, Monoseul has firmly established himself as an Elite Beatmap Nominator!

 [![](/wiki/shared/news/2025-03-24-community-contributors-elite-nominators-2024/seiran.jpg)](https://osu.ppy.sh/users/14351534)

-One of last year's exemplary figures in the mapping and modding community was none other than [Seiran-](https://osu.ppy.sh/users/14351534), well-known for his mapping expertise.
+One of last year's exemplary figures in the mapping and modding community was none other than [Seiran-](https://osu.ppy.sh/users/14351534), well known for his mapping expertise.
 The example they've set through his outstanding contribution and nomination efforts within the community was hard for us to ignore!

 With 68 nominations and only 3 notable disqualifications, Seiran- has showcased a diverse range of nominations and song variety while maintaining a balance between different types of mappers and mapping styles.
-As a prominent figure in the community, he has made several key contributions including providing extensive mentorship in areas such as mapping and modding.
-His mentorship spans both through official and unofficial means, and has guided several individuals who have gone on to become Beatmap Nominators themselves.
+As a prominent figure in the community, he has made several key contributions that include providing extensive mentorship in areas such as mapping and modding.
+His mentorship spans both dedicated mentorship programs and other direct tutorage, having guided several individuals to become Beatmap Nominators themselves.

 Seiran-'s consistent performance throughout the year has solidified his place among the elite.
 He serves as a great example of the positive impact one can have, inspiring others and spreading their influence throughout the community.